scrapcomputing/MCEBlaster/README.md

 ## Centering the image
 - Push the `AUTO ADJUST` button.
 This works best when the image shown is full from border to border.
-- Long-push the `AUTO ADJUST` button turns on continuous auto-centering mode.
-This may be useful occasionally, but won't work well if the image is mostly blank as it may keep re-adjusting the image.

 ## Print TTL Info (since v0.2)
-Long-pressing the PIXEL CLOCK button will show a screen with information about the TTL signal.
+Long-pressing the `PIXEL CLOCK` button will show a screen with information about the TTL signal.
 Note: this is not updated in real-time.

 You can exit the screen by pushing any button.